 New Methods Towards Efficient, Catalytic C-O and C-N Bond Forming Reactions

-Combee, Logan, Department of Chemistry, University of Virginia
+Combee, Logan, Chemistry - Graduate School of Arts and Sciences, University of Virginia

 Hilinski, Michael, AS-Chemistry, University of Virginia